sabinlungudotcpp/groupProjectSEM/Use Case Example.md

 ### Preconditions

 We know the role.
-Database contains current employee salary data.
+Database contains current population data.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for the researcher to provide to the rest of the organisation.

 ### Failed End Condition